top of page

 And, I can help you too!

-The biggest barrier for musicians trying to access new
+The biggest barrier for musicians trying to access new injury prevention tools is the academic jargon.

 But I believe in research made simple.